Nickelback: Musical style and influences

-Reception and legacy
+Critical reception

 We recorded [lyrics such as] ‘You look so much cuter with something in your mouth,’… I mean these songs, you guys play these songs on the radio!
 I think it is hilarious. [...]
 Anybody that thinks that we take this band seriously is hilarious cause were just four goofballs sitting there going, ‘Can you imagine if they play this on the radio?’
 Then you guys play it on the radio.